 White Oak Medical Center Birth Center

-When arriving in active labor, please enter through the Main Lobby and go to the front desk.
-You will be directed to patient registration.
-Once you are registered, an employee will escort you to Labor & Delivery.
+When arriving in active labor, please enter through the Main Lobby and go to the front desk to check-in.
+You will be directed to Labor & Delivery on the fourth floor.

 Is My Baby Ready to Be Born?